r509/r509-ca-http/README.md

 - [r509-middleware-certwriter](https://github.com/sirsean/r509-middleware-certwriter)

 After installing one or both of them, you'll have to edit your ```config.ru`` and/or ```config.yaml``` files.

+##Support

+You can file bugs on GitHub or join the #r509 channel on irc.freenode.net to ask questions.

 ## Rake tasks